attilahorvath/catgame/README.md

 A Voiding Your Problems is a collection of 6 simple catty minigames where you need to prove your worth to the other cats.

 Included are the following games:
-- Paw Paw Toe
+- Paw Paw Toe with Orange Cat, The Useless Boyfriend
-- Meowmory
+- Meowmory with Molly
-- Meowjong
+- Meowjong with Pablo
-- Sudocat
+- Sudocat with Kumba
-- Meowsterpiece
+- Meowsterpiece with Cha Cha
-- Meowsweeper
+- Meowsweeper with Queen Kara III

 The game is optimised for both mobile and desktop gameplay, you can use your touchscreen or your mouse and keyboard shortcuts (arrows, A-D, 1-0 digits, X, space) to control the minigames.